ecmwf/polytope/docs/Service/Data_Portfolio.md

 For `sfc` most `param`s should be available.

 Only data that is contained in the operational FDB can be requested via polytope feature extraction, the FDB usually only contains the last two days of forecasts.

+We sometimes limit the size of requests for area features such as bounding box and polytope to maintain quality of service.